Olea europaea subsp. cuspidata: Uses

 The wood is much-prized and durable, with a strong smell similar to bay rum, and is used for fine furniture and turnery.
 The wood is strong, hard, durable and heavy and resistant to termites and wood borers.
 The spindle wood is very light, while the heartwood is dark yellow to reddish brown.

 Olea europaea subsp. cuspidata produces edible fruit.
 They contain a biologically important oleanolic compound isolated from the chloroform extract (Anwar et al. 2013).
 The ripened fruits serve as a source of natural antioxidants due to their potential total phenolic compounds (Sharma et al. 2013).
 Traditionally in the Himalayas, the fruit of Olea europaea subsp. cuspidata has been used as medicine (Hassan et al. 2022).

 This species is cultivated as an ornamental tree for parks and gardens.
 It is also used for the production of table olives and oil.
 The sap of the fruit of this tree can also be used to make ink.

+Taxonomy

+Olea europaea subsp. cuspidata is widely distributed, diverged early, and is genetically most distinct of the wild olives.
+DNA analysis has suggested that subsp. cuspidata is not monophyletic and is sister to the other 5 subspecies of Olea europaea.
+Samples of subsp. cuspidata from Africa and Arabia have been found to be divergent from other accessions, leading to the proposal of an additional O. europaea subspecies ferruginea.